RC1242RC/RC1242RC.github.io/content/en/documentation/code/main/Files/Axions_8cpp.md

       result = s;
     }

+    /*!
+Approximated likelihood for the AxionDarkMatterEXperiment (ADMX).
+    */

     // ADMX approximated likelihood function for data from publications from 1998 to 2009. void calc_lnL_Haloscope_ADMX1(double &result)